-While this is far from a good thing — it’s a heartbreaking situation — this does have an upside for charity knitters.
-Whatever you want to knit will be gratefully accepted, used, and most likely loved.
+This is a heartbreaking situation, of course.
+But it also means that whatever you want to knit will be gratefully accepted, used, and most likely loved.

 The Ravelry group For the Children of Pine Ridge is dedicated to making life a little brighter for this population through their charity knitting.